-8. All and related technologies should be used in a manner which preserves and promotes positive and beneficial human relations between staff and offenders as this is instrumental in changing behaviour and in ensuring social reintegration (principle of human-centred use of All and related digital technologies).
+8. Al and related digital technologies should be used in a manner which preserves and promotes positive and beneficial human relations between staff and offenders as this is instrumental in changing behaviour and in ensuring social reintegration (principle of human-centred use of Al and related digital technologies).